 Operation “London Bridge” will go into effect

-Queen Elizabeth II has been around for almost everybody's entire lifetime.
-At 93 years old, she is the longest-reigning British monarch, having taken the throne at the young age of 25 in 1952.
-So understandably, it's hard to imagine what will happen when she is no longer with us.
+Queen Elizabeth II has been around for almost everybody’s entire lifetime.
+At 95 years old, she is the longest-reigning British monarch, having taken the throne at the young age of 25 in 1952.
+So understandably, it’s hard to imagine what will happen when the queen dies.
 Although her father died at the young age of 56, her mother lived to the ripe old age of 101, so longevity is in her blood.
-But death is undefeated, and—as is the English way—there are careful plans for the Queen's passing to assure the situation is handled gracefully, respectfully, and full of the tradition, pomp, and ceremony the Queen deserves.
-This plan, the Guardian reports, is called "London Bridge."
-Read more fascinating facts, and a few scandals, about Queen Elizabeth II that you may not have known before.
+But death is undefeated, and—as is the English way—there are careful plans for the Queen’s passing to assure the situation is handled gracefully, respectfully, and full of the tradition, pomp, and ceremony the Queen deserves.
+This plan, the Guardian reports, is called “London Bridge.”
+Read more facts about Queen Elizabeth II that you may not have known before.

 Code words will be spoken

-According to the Guardian's in-depth investigation, after receiving the news from the Queen's doctor, the Queen's private secretary—currently Edward Young—will call the Prime Minister (currently Boris Johnson), and say "London Bridge is down."
-Then Britain's Foreign Office will call the 15 governments where the Queen is head of state and the 36 nations in the Commonwealth, an association of independent former colonies where she remains a symbolic figurehead, to let them know the sad news.
+According to the Guardian‘s in-depth investigation, after receiving the news from the Queen’s doctor, the Queen’s private secretary will call the Prime Minister, and say “London Bridge is down.”
+Then Britain’s Foreign Office will call the 15 governments where the Queen is head of state and the 36 nations in the Commonwealth, an association of independent former colonies where she remains a symbolic figurehead, to let them know the sad news.
 Find out the ways Queen Elizabeth sends her staff secret messages.

 People will find out in ways both modern and ancient

-Once all the really important people know, everyone else across the United Kingdom and the world will find out—you'll probably remember for the rest of your life where you were when you heard the news.
+Once all the really important people know, everyone else across the United Kingdom and the world will find out—you’ll probably remember for the rest of your life where you were when you heard the news.
 All press outlets will be informed at once, the Guardian reports, with a news release.
 At the same exact moment and in keeping with tradition, a footman in mourning clothing will post a black-edged notice to the gates of Buckingham Palace.
-Also at the same time, the royal family's official website will show the announcement on its homepage.
-All of this needs to fall into place precisely so that no false info gets out—as happened in recent years when the press passed around a rumor the Queen's husband, Prince Philip, had died (nope, he was just retiring and is still going strong at 98 years old).
-Check out rarely seen photos of Queen Elizabeth and Prince Philip photos that most people haven’t seen before.
+Also at the same time, the royal family’s official website will show the announcement on its homepage.
+All of this needs to fall into place precisely so that no false info gets out—as happened in recent years when the press passed around a rumor the Queen’s husband, Prince Philip, had died (nope, he was just retiring at the time).
+Check out these Queen Elizabeth II and Prince Philip photos that most people haven’t seen before.